Null Models and Community Detection in Multi-Layer Networks: Simulation results

 \section{Simulation results}

-In this section we numerically compare the performance of the modularity scores for community detection through a simulation study.
+In this section we numerically compare the performance of the various quality functions for community detection through a simulation study.
 Since the true class labels of the nodes are known in simulated data, we compare the class assignments from different methods with the true labels.
 This comparison involves two stages.
 Since the Louvain algorithm applied to the modularities can identify the number of clusters automatically, an effective community detection in situations where the number of communities is unknown must first identify the number of communities correctly.
 Hence the first step of comparison is in terms of the number of communities detected.
 The metric used for this purpose is the mean square error of the number of classes recovered across the repetitions.
 The second step would be to compare the goodness of the class assignments.
-As a metric, we use the normalized mutual information (NMI) which is an information theory based similarity measure between two cluster assignments.
-This metric takes values between $0$ and $1$, with $0$ indicating that the class assignment is random with respect to the true class labels and $1$ indicating a perfect match with the true class labels.
+As a metric, we use the normalized mutual information (NMI) which is an information theory based similarity measure between two cluster assignments \citep{kn11}.
+This metric takes values between $0$ and $1$, where, in theory $0$ indicates that the class assignment is random with respect to the true class labels and $1$ indicates a perfect match with the true class labels.
+However, we note that the NMI score can take a small positive value even when the estimated cluster assignment is random with respect to the true cluster assignment purely due to chance.
 Since the measure is ``normalized" it can be used to compare clustering solutions with different number of clusters as well.
 Finally assuming that the number of clusters is known in advance, we compare the clustering accuracy of the modularity scores in terms of NMI.
 All the results reported throughout the section are the average of the metric across $40$ repetitions of the simulations.

 We then compare the relative performance of the multi-layer modularities along with a baseline method for comparison, the NG modularity on the aggregated adjacency matrix.
 The comparison is performed under various settings on the number of nodes $N$, the number of communities $K$ and the average degree per layer.